Understanding tennis court dimensions is one way to improve your game.

 All registered tennis club courts and tournament courts are the same standard sizes.
 Only the space around the courts varies from one court to the next.
 There are minimum requirements for the area surrounding a court at the tournament level, but it can vary greatly at the recreational level.

-There are four types of court tennis court surfaces: hard tennis courts, clay tennis courts, grass courts, and synthetic tennis courts.
+There are five types of tennis court surfaces: hard courts, clay courts, grass courts, synthetic courts and carpet courts.
 The hard tennis court is constructed of asphalt and concrete.
 The French Open takes place on a clay court.
-The grass tennis court is also known as a lawn court.
+The grass court is also known as a lawn court.
 A synthetic court is a court made of artificial grass.

 A tennis court’s lines should be at least two inches wide, with a baseline at least four inches wide.

-An indoor tennis court’s minimum height is 29.53 ft above the net line.
+The minimum height for indoor courts is 29.53 ft above the net line.
 The ceiling should be 18.86ft above the baseline and 13.12ft above the runback’s back end (the distance behind this baseline).
 These areas must be free of obstructions.

-The minimal amount of space required depends on whether the court is utilized for competitive or recreational purposes.
-The minimum length for recreational usage is 114 feet (34.8 meters), and the minimum width is 56 feet (17.1 meters).
+The minimal amount of space required for tennis court construction depends on whether the court is utilized for competitive or recreational purposes.
+The minimum court length for recreational usage is 114 feet (34.8 meters), and the minimum width is 56 feet (17.1 meters).
 595.1 square meters in total.